intojs/two-frameworks-one-application/README.md

 Starting from the client's business needs made us very flexible in choosing our technologies.
 We were able to build loosely coupled software that's easy to change and maintain.

-# Developing business-driven applications will keep you safe from most difficulties encountered in your day to day engineering work
+# I believe developing business-driven applications will keep you safe from most difficulties encountered in your day to day engineering work

 Thank you for joining me on this journey to learn about business-driven architecture!
-If we've got this right, we'll meet on a beach somewhere sipping pina colada! :)
+If I've got this right, we'll meet on a beach somewhere sipping Pina Coladas! :)

 I would love to read your opinions on this article, so please comment below; follow me here or on Twitter to get updates about my work.